-RNL has developed customizable Infographic PDFs as well as a PowerPoint template which you can use to share your data on campus.
+RNL has developed customizable Infographic PDFs, PowerPoint templates, and Executive Summary Word documents which you can use to share your data on campus.
 It is important to communicate with your leadership, faculty, staff and students about the results and these documents provide easy to use formats to do that.
-The Infographic and PowerPoint documents help you to:.
+The data sharing documents help you to:

 - Be transparent with the data you are gathering at your institution

 - Share a high-level introduction to your satisfaction survey results